-Rasan Information Technology Company (the "Company" or the "Parent Company") is a limited liability company registered in the Kingdom of Saudi Arabia (KSA) under commercial registration number 1010476663 issued on 5 Sha'ban 1437H (corresponding to 12 May 2016).
+Rasan Information Technology Company (the "Company" or the "Parent Company") is a closed joint stock company registered in the Kingdom of Saudi Arabia ("KSA") under commercial registration number 1010476663 issued on 5 Sha'ban 1437H (corresponding to 12 May 2016).
 The Company's head office is located at Riyadh and its registered address is P.O.
 Box 13248, Riyadh 3413, Kingdom of Saudi Arabia.
+During the year the Company's legal status has changed from a limited liability company to a closed joint stock company.